rpnlatex v1.4.2

 • 2 squared mode

-Using - or h or 2 before the other trigonometric commands gives inverse, hyperbolic, and squared forms of the functions, respectively.
+Using - or h or 2 before the other trigonometric commands gives inverse, hyperbolic, and squared forms of the functions, respectively:

-• /-c \to \cos^{-1} x
+• /-c x \Rightarrow \cos^{-1} x

-• /hT \to \coth x
+• /hT x \Rightarrow \coth x

-• /-hS \to \operatorname{sech}^{-1} x
+• /-hS x \Rightarrow \operatorname{sech}^{-1} x

-• /2t \to \tan^2 x
+• /2t x \Rightarrow \tan^2 x

 Function Application:

-• o f\enspace x \to f(x)
+• o f\enspace x \Rightarrow f(x)

-• r f\enspace x\enspace y \to f(x,y)
+• r f\enspace x\enspace y \Rightarrow f(x,y)

-• R f\enspace x\enspace y\enspace z \to f(x,y,z)
+• R f\enspace x\enspace y\enspace z \Rightarrow f(x,y,z)

-• k f\enspace x\enspace y \to f(x\,|\,y)
+• k f\enspace x\enspace y \Rightarrow f(x\,|\,y) ("konditional")

-• K f\enspace x\enspace y\enspace z \to f(x,y\,|\,z)
+• K f\enspace x\enspace y\enspace z \Rightarrow f(x,y\,|\,z)

-• [ f\enspace x \to f[x]
+• [ f\enspace x \Rightarrow f[x]

-• ] f\enspace x \to f\{x\}
+• ] f\enspace x \Rightarrow f\{x\}

 NOTE: These commands should be used instead of simply concatenating the function name to its (parenthesized) argument(s) with .
 The spacing is tighter to match normal function notation.
 Compare: f{\left(x\right)} vs. f\left(x\right).
-Other function patterns can be created by first building an argument list such as x,y\,|\,z,w and then applying to f with /o.
+Other function call types can be created by first building an argument list such as x,y\,|\,z,w and then applying to f with /o.

 Vertical Stacking:

-• { x\enspace y \to \overbrace{x}^y } x\enspace y \to \underbrace{x}_y
+• { x\enspace y \Rightarrow \overbrace{x}^y } x\enspace y \Rightarrow \underbrace{x}_y

-• O x\enspace y \to \overset{y}{x} U x\enspace y \to \underset{y}{x}
+• O x\enspace y \Rightarrow \overset{y}{x} U x\enspace y \Rightarrow \underset{y}{x}

 Probability and Statistics:

-p x \to \mathbb{P}{[x]} probability
+p x \Rightarrow \mathbb{P}{[x]} probability

-P x\enspace y \to \mathbb{P}{[x\,\vert\,y]} conditional probability
+P x\enspace y \Rightarrow \mathbb{P}{[x\,\vert\,y]} conditional probability

-v x \to \mathrm{Var}{[x]} variance
+V x \Rightarrow \mathrm{Var}{[x]} variance

-V x\enspace y \to \mathrm{Cov}{[x,y]} covariance
+2V x\enspace y \Rightarrow \mathrm{Cov}[x,y] covariance

-x x \to \mathbb{E}{\left[x\right]} expectation
+x x \Rightarrow \mathbb{E}{\left[x\right]} expectation

-X x\enspace y \to \mathbb{E}{\left[x\,\middle\vert\,y\right]} conditional expectation
+X x\enspace y \Rightarrow \mathbb{E}{\left[x\,\middle\vert\,y\right]} conditional expectation

-y x\enspace y \to \mathbb{E}_y{\left[x\right]} with subscript
+y x\enspace y \Rightarrow \mathbb{E}_y{\left[x\right]} with subscript

-Y x\enspace y\enspace z \to \mathbb{E}_z{\left[x\,\middle\vert\,y\right]} conditional + subscript
+Y x\enspace y\enspace z \Rightarrow \mathbb{E}_z{\left[x\,\middle\vert\,y\right]} conditional + subscript

 Shortcuts and Utilities: